 GCC gets snappy

-The Gulf Cooperation Council region is the most engaging in the world for Snapchat, according to Hussein Freijeh, Snapchat's general manager for the Middle East and North Africa.
+Engagement on Snapchat in the Gulf Cooperation Council region is amongst the highest in the world, according to the company's general manager for the Middle East and North Africa, Hussein Freijeh.

-While speaking at the forum he said: “This region for Snapchat is the most engaging globally, specifically in the GCC, overall Qatar, Qatar, UAE, and Saudi Arabia.”
+While speaking at the forum he said: “This region for Snapchat has a highly engaged community on app and more specifically in the GCC, overall Qatar, UAE, and Saudi Arabia.”

 He added that a human touch blended with technology is necessary to eliminate the spread of fake news on online platforms.